 It can take ages to find the right brand and domain name.
 When you’re brainstorming, use different sources to get ideas.

 Once you have a few ideas, shortlist them and ask your team or customer focus group to vote for their favourite.
 Also, ask strangers what they associate the name with.
-You don’t want a brand name that consistently makes people think of something negative…
+You don’t want something that comes across as positive.

 Remember that you want your domain name to be easy to type and say.
 You may need to explain it once to your customers (pronounced “x-nee-lo”) but you don’t want your customers to consistently get your name mixed up or spell it wrong.
 A few key points: